 The GI section is located in the College of Medicine Building (built in September 2016).
-The section currently has 10 full-time faculty and 2 part-time faculty to provide the educational support for 8-9 trainees.
+The section currently has 13 full-time faculty and 2 part-time faculty to provide the educational support for 8-9 trainees.
 Volunteer clinical faculty participate in our educational conferences.
 The section’s research activities involve gastrointestinal stem cells (especially their involvement in cancer development, prevention, and therapy), study of Barrett's esophagus, study of pancreatic cancer, colon cancer screening, novel viral hepatitis therapies, clinical outcomes of endoscopic ultrasound, and inflammatory bowel disease.

 We have two faculty members that due to their interest in GI oncology have included novel endoscopic therapies into their practice, including endoscopic mucosal resection and radiofrequency ablation procedures, to remove early cancerous and precancerous lesions from the lining of the digestive tract with endoscopic instruments.
 Currently, we are the major center in the state for endoscopic ultrasound and ERCP.
 These specialized endoscopic interventions have made the University of Oklahoma the most premier digestive care facility in the state.

 Organization of the fellowship is purposefully flexible in order to meet the needs and interests of the fellow.
-One of our fellows participated in a two year graduate program that resulted in a Master of Translational Research during his fellowship.
-As our fellows progress through training they develop interests in certain specialties within gastroenterology (e.g., liver disease, advanced endoscopy, IBD), and the flexibility of the program allows us to foster their skills and interests in these areas.
+Two of our fellows participated in a two year graduate program that resulted in a Master of Translational Research during their fellowship.
+As our fellows progress through training they develop interests in certain specialties within gastroenterology (e.g., liver disease, advanced endoscopy, IBD, motility), and the flexibility of the program allows us to foster their skills and interests in these areas.
 The program is designed to have graduated levels of experience and independence such that first year fellows focus their training on general endoscopic procedures and consultation skills while second and third year fellows have increasing level of exposure to more complex procedures and patients.